krother/speech_projects/en/README.md

 See the subfolders for speech projects targeted to specific audiences.

+## Authors

+Contribtions to this manual were made by:

+Jörg Würster, Barbara Strauß, Harald von Treuenfels, Jasmin Touati, Raimo Graf, Sascha Goldmann, Schorsch Tschürtz, Armando Cristofori, Barbara Bosch and Kristian Rother.
+Edited by Kristian Rother.

 ## License

-Unless stated otherwise in the README.md file for a given folder, the content is licensed as follows:

-(c) 2016 Dr. Kristian Rother
+Please see individual sections for a detailed list of authors.

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License **and** a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Unless stated otherwise, the contents are licensed a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 See [www.creativecommons.org](https://creativecommons.org) for details.

-## Contact
+## Contributing

-krother@academis.eu
+This document is work in progress.
+If you would like to contribute, you are invited to:

+* send feedback how you used the material.
+* sign up for e-mail updates.
+* translate a project.
+* write a new project from scratch.

+For any of the above, contact **Kristian Rother** (`krother@academis.eu`)